 Once you arrive, you get your final instructions and gear and climb onto your assigned raft.
 A lot of the instruction was spent on how to climb on and get off the raft – especially in the middle of the river.
 It is not as easy as it seems.

-I never went rafting before, so I was very reluctant to go.
+I had never gone rafting before, so I was very reluctant to go.
 Zephyr guides assured me that I will be fine – and they were right.
 With their detailed instruction and patient guidance, we made it through the whole run without any incidents.

 The weather was very warm on that day, but we stayed cool because of the sprays and splashes from the rapids.
 Every once in a while the guides would tell us it is safe to jump in – so we would tumble out of the raft and float for a while letting the current carry us until the next rapid.

 Along with running the rapids, we had a few side adventures: We hiked to an abandoned Goldmine; Jumped from high rocks to the river; Camped out overnight; Swam in secret swimming holes with natural waterslides.